mantidproject/mantidimaging/docs/developer_docs/how-to-guides/testing.rst

 ----------------------------
 Mantid Imaging provides a collection of example datasets that developers can use when manually testing new features, investigating bugs, or validating workflow behaviour outside of the automated test suite.

-These datasets can be downloaded from the `Mantid Imaging Example Data Archive <https://stfc365.sharepoint.com/sites/mantidimaging/Shared%20Documents/Forms/AllItems.aspx?csf=1&web=1&e=vw2usD&CID=1ccf297e%2D2e06%2D4492%2D8103%2Da896c74d90ee&FolderCTID=0x012000C6F8027226DE314D8744358F33947ED6&id=%2Fsites%2Fmantidimaging%2FShared%20Documents%2FExample%20Data>`_
+These datasets can be downloaded from the Mantid Imaging "Example Data" Sharepoint folder which is accessible to internal team members only (please reach out to a member of the team to request access).

-You will need access to this SharePoint location.
-If you cannot access it, please contact a member of the Mantid Imaging team to request permission.
+Alternatively, the Ceph data store, which is accessible via `Ada <https://ada.stfc.ac.uk/login>`_ data-analysis-as-a-service platform, located at:
+``/mnt/ceph/auxiliary/tomography/example_data`` can be used to access example datasets.

+For external users without an Ada account who would like access to example data, a repository containing `test data <https://github.com/mantidproject/mantidimaging-data>`_ for system testing is available.
+You can download data from this repository to run manual testing.

 To use these datasets locally:

-- Download a dataset from the the link above.
+- Download the dataset locally from the repository or Sharepoint link.
 - Extract the contents to a known location on your local machine.
 - Load the dataset through the GUI or using the ``--path`` flag when launching Mantid Imaging from the command line for example::